sambarnes90/node-mautic/readme.md

 	`mautic.config.state = "RANDOM_STATE";`\
 	`mautic.config.api_endpoint = "https://example.mautic.com/api";`
   - Use `mautic.auth.checkAuth(callback)` to check auth and process the data with callback.
+  - You *must* run this from the command line first, perhaps using example.js - as this will create the token file needed to authenticate with the Mautic API.
   - Callback will either receive a single parameter from these options:
     - An `asset` object containing the JSON response from the API.
     - An `error` string containing a relevant error message.